-Five boring but important things to do in your first week at university, from Goldsmiths student Amera Mohamed.
+Goldsmiths student Amera Mohamed shares some boring but important things to do in your first week at university.

 Primary page content

-Welcome Week is looming, and your excitement is probably reaching fever pitch, but amidst the excitement, don’t forget some of the important steps to set yourself up for your first year at uni.
+The start of the academic year is almost here and your excitement is probably reaching fever pitch, but amidst the excitement don’t forget some of the important steps to set yourself up for your first year at uni.

 Set up a student bank account